pnbruckner/ha-google-maps/README.md

 Alt acct only | No | Everybody who wants to, including yourself, shares w/ Alt acct. | Your personal tracker will _not_ be missing data.
 Everyone can decide if they want to share their location w/ HA, including yourself. | Possibly create & manage an additional acct.
 People may need to share their location w/ a 2nd acct.
 Pers & Alt accts | No | You share w/ Alt acct, everyone else shares w/ Pers acct. | Your personal tracker will _not_ be missing data.
 Nobody else has to change their location sharing. | Create & manage additional Google Acct.
 Others cannot independently control data being shared with HA.

-The last strategy is probably the best overall, but one of the other two may better suit your personal situation or needs.
+The last strategy is probably the best overall, and if chosen will require obtaining the cookies files for both accounts and adding them both to the integration separately.
+One of the other two strategies may better suit your personal situation or needs.

 ## Obtaining a Cookies File